 - Your reactions will be evaluated and measured.

-Skin prick testing is performed on people of all ages, even infants.
+Skin prick testing can be performed on people of all ages, even infants who are older than 6 months old.
 It’s widely used and safe in most cases.
 Rarely, a skin prick test can trigger a more severe type of allergic reaction.
 This is more likely to occur in people with a history of severe reactions.
 It’s also more common when the individual has food allergies.
 Your doctor will be prepared to treat these reactions.

 Your main task prior to testing is to provide details about your allergies, such as when and where your allergies act up and how your body responds.